Information about local, regional and national groups and networks related to special education needs and disabilities.

 NYPACT is the parent carer forum for North Yorkshire and aim to provide a collective voice for parents of children with disabilities and additional needs.
-They are a voluntary organisation run by a management committee of volunteer parent carers and supported by a part-time paid member of staff based at North Yorkshire and York Forum.
+They are a voluntary organisation run by a management committee of volunteer parent carers who are supported with administration by Community First Yorkshire.

 Membership is free and is open to North Yorkshire families that include children or young people aged up to 25 with special educational needs or a disability.
 Parents, carers and others can also volunteer to support NYPACT, either as part of the committee or in their locality.

 Paperworks in Harrogate provide work experience and practical skills training for adults with a range of extra needs, including disabilities.
 They offer print, mailing and packing services to provide real work experience, as well as personalised training programmes.

 The Professional Association for teachers and assessors of students with Specific Learning Difficulties.